 If you want to see the comments and revisions at the same time, you can do this by selecting 'Review' in the top ribbon.
 Then click on the 'Reviewing pane' drop down and select vertical list.
-If there are comments and track changes in the document these will show up on the right and left panels of your screen, respectively.
-Click the small cross in the corner of each panel to close them
+If there are comments and track changes in the document these will show up in a panel on your screen.
+You can use the 'Show comments' and 'List' functions to have the revisions on the left and the comments on the right.
+Click the small cross in the corner of each panel to close it.